 He added, some especially large families have had this conversation collectively and decided to rotate who bought each family member a present, similar to a Secret Santa.
 While for non-family members, you could make a batch of homemade goods as gifts to help cut costs.

 The lack of funds should not be the reason for having a dull Christmas.
 According to Good House Keeping, there are ways to have a budget-friendly Christmas that will still feel special.

 There are also many other options for budget gifts this Christmas season.
-For example, creating your own DIY gift, giving a gift card, baking Christmas themed cookies or a giving potted plant, are all great options.
+For example, creating your own DIY gift, giving a gift card, baking Christmas themed cookies similar to these housewarming cookies or a giving potted plant, are all great options.